Dr. Karen Y. Holmes, Department Head

 Individual project under guidance of a research advisor.

 CPS 895 Clinical Practicum (3 Credits)

-This course assigns a student to a practice setting where he or she is given an opportunity to learn the skills of a clinical psychologist under close supervision.
-Various mental health settings throughout southeastern Virginia are used for this experience.
+This course assigns a student to a practice setting where he or she is given an opportunity to learn the skills of a clinical psychologist under close supervision in mental health settings.

 CPS 896 Advanced Practicum (3-6 Credits)